shader-slang/slang/docs/building.md

 ### Generated Files

 Slang as part of it's build process generates header files, which are then used to compile the main Slang project.
 If you use `premake` to create your project, it will automatically generate these files before compiling the rest of the Slang.
-These are the current header generations which are created via the `slang-generate` tool...
+These are the current header generations which are created via the `slang-generate` and other tools...

 * core.meta.slang -> core.meta.slang.h
 * hlsl.meta.slang -> hlsl.meta.slang.h

+Other files that are generated have `generated` as part of their name.

 It may be necessary or desirable to create a build of Slang without using `premake`.